 - While the vegetables are sauteing, pour the 2 cans of whole tomatoes in a bowl and break apart with your hands.
 You want to release the juices and ensure they tomatoes are broken into smaller pieces.

-- Add salt, pepper, oregano, thyme, rosemary, basil, sugar and parsley to the sauce and stir well.
+Add cooked meat, salt, pepper, oregano, thyme, rosemary, basil, sugar and parsley to the sauce and stir well.

 - Bring the sauce to a rolling boil and then reduce the heat to low and simmer uncovered for 90 minutes, stirring occasionally.